 Want to get an awesome email from me every time I write something new?
 Sure you do!
 Sign up here.

 Want to read something right now?
-How about this one: What’s Your End Game?
-Or maybe this one: Asbestos: I’ll Die On Whatever Hill I Choose.
+How about this one: My Eye!
+I’m Not Supposed To Get Measles In It!
+Or maybe this one: A Letter To My Younger Self.
 Or this one, it’s pretty good: 6 Lies About Immigrants Trump Hopes You Believe.